ninoNinkovic/LiveStamps/README.md

 * **Built-in Help** - Python format() & srtftime() live reference and data dump to test new designs
 * **Flexible Regexes** - Custom per stamp or global "auto" regex patterns, its up to you!

-Coming Soon:
+**Coming Soon:**

 Language Specific Code Snippets and Stamp Definitions

-A great potential use for LiveStamps exists in the ability to switch between stamp definitions depending on the document you are working with.
-Definition files containing javascript, SASS, PHP snippets will be easily accessible through the menu.
+A great potential use for LiveStamps lies in the ability to easily/automatically switch between stamp definitions depending on the document you are working with.
+Definition files containing javascript, SASS, PHP snippets could me made easily accessible through the menu.

-Document type detection/auto menu generation is already implemented, it is for the most part a matter of simply writing the definition files:
+Document type detection and menu generation are already implemented, it is for the most part a matter of simply writing the definition files:

 **Assistance creating language specific definition files with code snippets would be very much appreciated!**